The Last Slimeto

-The Last Slimeto is the fourth studio album by American rapper YoungBoy Never Broke Again.
-It was released on August 5, 2022, through Atlantic Records and Never Broke Again.
-It features guest appearances from Kehlani, Rod Wave, and Quavo.
-The album also features production from YoungBoy's in-house engineer, Jason "Cheese" Goldberg, alongside Bobby Raps, DJ Suede the Remix God, JetsonMade, OG Parker, Southside, and many more prestigious producers in the rap industry.
+The Last Slimeto is the fourth studio album by American rapper YoungBoy Never Broke Again, released on August 5, 2022, by Never Broke Again and Atlantic Records.
+The album serves as YoungBoy's final release in his contract with Atlantic Records.
+The album features guest appearances from Kehlani, Rod Wave, and Quavo, alongside production from Bobby Raps, DJ Suede the Remix God, Jetsonmade, OG Parker, Southside, and Jason "Cheese" Goldberg who mixed and mastered the entirety of the record.
+The album serves as a follow-up to Gaulden's sixteenth solo mixtape, Colors (2022).